Ancestral lineages in mutation-selection equilibria with moving optimum: The diffusive approximation

-Up to a constant, $F$ is a Gaussian distribution centered around an optimum proportional to $c$, that lags behind the optimal trait, and a variance proportional to $\sigma$ (instead of $\sigma^2$).
-In the eigenvalue $\lambda$, we recognize the \emph{lag load}: $c^2/2 \beta \sigma^2$, that is the weight to keep pace with the environment, and the \emph{mutation load}: $\sigma \sqrt \beta /2$.
-In addition, we see that the speed of change $c$ must be small enough for the population to persist ($\lambda>0$ if $c\leq \sigma\beta\sqrt{2}\sqrt{1-\sigma/(2\sqrt{\beta})}$).
-In particular, $c$ must be of order $\sigma$, just as in the adaptive dynamics regime of \Cref{regime adaptative dynamics}.
+Up to a constant, $F_g$ is indeed a Gaussian distribution centered around an optimum proportional to $c$, lagging behind the optimal trait, and with a variance proportional to $\sigma$ (instead of $\sigma^2$ for $K_\sigma$).
+In the eigenvalue $\lambda_g$, we recognize the \emph{lag load}: $c^2/2 \beta \sigma^2$, that is the cost to keep pace with the changing environment, and the \emph{mutation load}: $\sigma \sqrt \beta /2$ \cite{BurLyn95}.
+In addition, the speed of change $c$ must be small enough for the population to persist ($\lambda>0$ if and only if $c < \sigma\beta\sqrt{2}\sqrt{1-\sigma/(2\sqrt{\beta})}$) \cite{Bur00}.
+In particular, $c$ must be of the order of $\sigma$, just as in the regime of \Cref{regime adaptative dynamics}.